 Mr. Loy Greenhill died last week at the age of 86.
 You can read his obituary here.
-He was the principal for many years of Crestline Elementary School in Hartselle, where all three of my children attended.
+He was the principal for many years of Crestline Elementary School in Hartselle, Alabama, where all three of my children attended.

 Mr. Greenhill created a structured and safe environment for all of the children under his care.
 My children were blessed to go through elementary school in a much simpler time.
-Oh, they had occasional fire drills and tornado drills, but their early years were before the days of carefully locked doors and “Intruder Drills.”
+Oh, they had occasional fire drills and tornado drills, but their early years passed before the days of carefully locked doors and “Intruder Drills.”
 Mr. Greenhill was present for all of their chorus programs, science fair displays and spelling bees.
 He was front and center working at the big fundraisers, especially the Crestline Halloween Carnival every fall.

 As far as my oldest daughter could tell, Mr. Greenhill knew the name of every child who walked through the doors of Crestline each morning.
 That was no easy task, because in the early 1980’s, Crestline had one of the largest elementary student populations in North Alabama.
 Today the school only goes through 4th grade, but my children attended all the way through 5th grade.

 Mr. Greenhill treated my husband and me with respect, whether we had school-related business in the office or just saw him around town.
 Whether Laura, Matt and Julie were making good grades, flipping peas in the cafeteria, winning awards or being sent home for head lice, Mr. Greenhill was fair and involved.

 As you can tell by reading his obituary, Mr. Greenhill, in addition to being an excellent principal, also made time to be an integral part of his church by serving as a deacon, of his community by maintaining the landscaping at a fire station and of his local Kiwanis Club and all its activities.
 I’m sure his wife, children and grandchildren can testify that he made time to give them love and attention, too.